dexterleng/KeyboardScroller.docs/README.md

 I wanted to experiment with an ephemeral workflow using keyboard shortcuts to scroll directly, and see how it compares with the modal workflow in Homerow.

 However that was not the plan from the start.
 I originally I wanted to rewrite Homerow's Scroll-mode to explore SwiftUI, play with additional features like [Jumpers and Freestyle](https://twitter.com/dexterleng/status/1554070218783477765), and [snapshot testing the Accessibility API integration to prevent regressions](https://twitter.com/dexterleng/status/1556613890414637056).
-The poor code quality in Homerow may have played some part in that.
+The poor code quality in Homerow may have played some part in wanting to do a rewrite.
 I found myself having find workarounds to implement everything with SwiftUI that would have been fairly simple with AppKit, and overally it was just not fun.
 Since I plan on continuing using AppKit, there wasn't a point in making Scroll-mode a separate app, and a refactor in Homerow makes more sense.